teamsixzero/website2/src/projects/olive.md

   <div class="project-content_copy">
     <h2 class="h4">The Buyer Mindset</h2>
     <p>We talked to lots of people who buy software for a living during our lean UX discovery phase, and we learned that being able to collect, organize, and rate requirements in a single location was a critical part of making great purchasing decisions.</p>
     <p>With this in mind we designed a way for stakeholders to easily input, rate, and organize their needs all in one place.
-Requirements can be broken down by team, individual, category, and rating to really understand what’s needed.</p>
+Requirements can be broken down by team, individual, category, and rating to really understand what's needed.</p>
   </div>
   <div class="project-content_image project-content_image--full-width">
     <img src="/images/projects/olive/olive-buyer-mindset.png" alt="Stakeholder user screen" />